Program team

 Tyler Hearing

 Tyler Hearing started with the UW Genetic Counseling Graduate Program in Winter 2022.
-As Program Assistant, Tyler is the first point of contact for prospective students and works on admissions, student services, budgeting and finance, and event planning.
-Outside of work, Tyler enjoys listening to a wide variety of music, playing guitar, going to concerts, and exploring interesting places with his friends.
+As Program Coordinator, Tyler is the first point of contact for prospective students and works on admissions, student services, budgeting and finance, and event planning.
+Outside of work, Tyler enjoys listening to a wide variety of music, playing guitar, and going to concerts.
 Tyler earned a bachelor's degree in Business Administration from the University of Washington.

-Group photo & photos of Robin Bennett, Penny Chow, Peg Cheng & Tyler Hearing by Marcus Donner.
+Group photo & photos of Robin Bennett & Tyler Hearing by Marcus Donner.